jsap7/flow/README.md

-# Flow - Terminal Pattern Animation
+# Flow - Terminal Screensaver

 A mesmerizing flowing pattern animation that creates beautiful, dynamic visuals in your terminal.